Today, I’d like to share a new, quick pattern for this men’s ribbed scarf made with Tunisian crochet.

 Pattern Notes

-• Throughout the pattern, the total stitch count is 30 sts.
-However, due to the way the pattern is worked, you will have 44 loops on your hook for each forward pass.
+- Throughout the pattern, the total stitch count is 30 sts.
+However, due to how the pattern works, you will have 44 loops on your hook for each forward pass.

 TUNISIAN CROCHET SALONIKI RIBBED Infinity Scarf – Free Pattern